Skip to main content

 Long-term safety and efficacy, monitoring of metabolic health, prostate health screening, overall well-being.

 One of the key aspects of this monitoring is managing the testosterone-to-estradiol ratio.
 Testosterone can be converted into estradiol by an enzyme called aromatase.
-While some estradiol is essential for male health, including bone density and cognitive function, excessive levels can lead to such as water retention, gynecomastia, and mood swings.
+While some estradiol is essential for male health, including bone density and cognitive function, excessive levels can lead to side effects such as water retention, gynecomastia, and mood swings.

 Anastrozole, an aromatase inhibitor, is often included in TRT protocols to manage this conversion.
 The dosage of anastrozole is guided by the estradiol levels measured in the blood tests, ensuring that a healthy balance is maintained.